-Today’s buyers of a suite’s remaining years should keep in mind that these lease assignments all expire at year’s end, 2073.
+Today’s buyers of a suite’s remaining years of lease assignment should keep in mind that these all expire at year’s end, 2073.
 Buyers of an assignment pay B.C.’s property-transfer tax, but on the other hand qualify for the annual B.C.
 Homeowner Grant.
 Because suites are leased, and not owned by leaseholders, the building has a single property title.
-The assessed value of the tower and its land for 2021 is $43,395,000.
+The assessed value of the tower and its land for 2022 was $45,665,000.

-Monthly operating fees paid to Westsea Construction are charged to suites in proportion to the floor area of each, and include the cost of the building’s annual property tax bill.
-Because Orchard House is not a condominium there is no mechanism to establish a reserve fund for major expenses, some of which have been major, indeed.
+Monthly operating fees are charged to suites in proportion to the floor area of each, and include the cost of the building’s annual property tax bill.
+As it is not yet in the twenty-first century, Westsea has no options for monthly pre-authorized debit or Interac transfer payments; only paper cheques are accepted.
+There is no mechanism under the Orchard House lease to establish a reserve fund for major expenses, some of which have been major, indeed.

 The tower’s floor plan is almost identical on levels three through 23 with 10 suites per floor.
-A sample floor survey plan is here, but like a condo plan it only shows the suite boundaries, not the divisions inside each suite (opens a new browser tab): floor plan 23rd floor .
+A sample floor survey plan is here, but like a condo plan (which it was likely intended to be) it only shows the suite boundaries, not the divisions inside each suite (opens a new browser tab): floor plan 23rd floor .
 The main floor has only two suites in addition to the lobby, the site office, mailboxes, a laundry room and two locker areas.
-There are more lockers on the basement level, which also houses the hot tub.
+There are more lockers on the basement level, which also houses a hot tub, available 9 a.m.–9 p.m.
 On the second floor an ’08-plan studio suite is omitted to accommodate access to the outdoor swimming pool and two change rooms with tiny saunas.
 On the survey plan note that suite floor areas include the roomy balconies and are measured to the exterior of outside walls and midpoint of interior walls, so true square footage is 10% or 12% less than stated.

 About 80 suites are lessee-occupied, which is as close as we come to “owner occupied”.
-Westsea Construction itself retains the leases to 16 suites, one being the owner’s suite, one assigned to the resident managers, and 14 rented out along with what should be our visitor parking stalls for the company’s profit.
+Westsea Construction itself retains the lease assignment to 16 suites (‘far as I can determine), one being the owner’s suite, one assigned to the resident managers, and the rest rented out along with what should be our visitor parking stalls for the company’s profit.

-The common areas of Orchard House look a bit tired after 50 years, but lessees have over the past decade paid for major improvements and repairs.
-At 2020 the building had all new double-glazed windows and balcony slider doors, a new roof, renewed waterproofing atop the garage, which is overlaid with lawn and sprinklers, a re-plumbed seasonal outdoor pool, a new backup electricity generator, new hallway carpeting and a new card-op laundry room.
+The common areas of Orchard House look tired after 50 years, but lessees paid for major repairs and higher-standard new windows during the years 2010-2018.
+Completed work includes double-glazed windows and balcony slider doors, a new roof with railings and anchors for window washers, renewed waterproofing atop the garage, which is overlaid with lawn and sprinklers, some plumbing repairs to the seasonal outdoor pool, a new backup electricity generator, new hallway carpeting and a new card-op laundry room.
 All elevator mechanicals are still original and the three elevator cabs have never had ceiling fans, although the vents and electrical receptacles are available, and even though Island Health in 2020 called the company suggesting that these would be a well-advised improvement during a viral epidemic.
 The building was passed over by Telus when the company installed internet and TV fiber-optic cable throughout Victoria, perhaps because Westsea couldn’t be bothered arranging for access to the building and its suites.